CppMicroServices/rfcs/text/0000-async-work-service.md

 > Optional, but suggested for first drafts.
 What parts of the design are still TBD?

-There is a limitation to what can be passed in to and returned from `post`.
+There is a limitation to the Callable target's function signature and the std::future returned from `post`.
 Templates cannot be used for the API as that requires compile time knowledge and breaks the service based design.

 Returning future<void> and passing in `std::packaged_task<void()>` puts restrictions on API users.
-For example, to pass in parameters to a packaged_task users would need to use `std::bind`. <u>Can an API be created to return future<T> and pass in a Callable object with a function signature other than void()?</u>
+For example, to use a packaged_task taking any parameters, users would need to use `std::bind`. <u>Can an API be created to return future<T> and pass in a Callable object with a function signature other than void()?
+Is it necessary given the use cases and requirements?</u>

+A return type of `std::future<std::any>` could support  use cases where a return type other than `void` is required.